bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= Trunk =

+- Fixed: Plugin installs from wordpress.org would show "wordpress plugin directory" as their source file.
+Looked stupid.
+Fixed now!

 = 2.0.25 =

 - Added: Plugin installs now shows the source of the plugin.
 Supported sources are "WordPress plugin repository" and "uploaded ZIP archives".